ycpcs/cs101-spring2014/syllabus.md

 The basic objectives of this course are to provide the student with enough programming tools and methods to feel comfortable writing C / C++ / C\# programs that solve problems encountered in computer science and engineering.
 The following topics will tentatively be covered:

--   CO1 - Be able to create, compile, and run C programs using a Gnu C/C++ compiler
+-   Be able to create, compile, and run C programs using a Gnu C/C++ compiler
--   CO2 - Be able to declare variables of various types and write programs that do basic arithmetic operations
+-   Be able to declare variables of various types and write programs that do basic arithmetic operations
--   CO3 - Understand and apply control structures such as conditionals and loops
+-   Understand and apply control structures such as conditionals and loops
--   CO4 - Understand and use arrays and vectors
+-   Understand and use arrays
--   CO5 - Understand and be able to write functions
+-   Understand and be able to write functions
--   CO6 - Understand and be able to define and use structure types
+-   Understand and be able to define and use structure types
--   CO8 - Understand and be able to use character strings
+-   Understand and be able to use character strings
--   CO9 - Understand and be able to use pointers
+-   Understand and be able to use pointers
--   CO10 - Use C\# and Visual Studio to create basic Graphical User Interfaces
--   CO11 - Use C\# to produce graphics other than form components
--   CO12 - Use top-down design to decompose complex problems into simpler problems
+-   Use top-down design to decompose complex problems into simpler problems

 Policies
 --------